cjus/modern-web-development-presentation/README.md

 # Modern Web Development Presentation

+## About

+This presentation is about modern web development.
+It covers the tools and practices developers should be considering as they develop web applications.

+Presented at:

+[Hudson County JavaScript on Monday April  6th] (http://www.meetup.com/Hudson-County-JavaScript-Meetup/events/220926645/)

 ## Tips for running this presentation

 If you're not familiar with RevealJS the following tips might prove helpful.
 Try these keys while the presentation is running.